Hafnarfjordur, Iceland

 When we asked people what advice they would give someone preparing to move to Hafnarfjordur, they said:

 "Hafnarfjordur is a small town located in the southwestern part of the country, known for its beautiful landscapes and rich Viking history.
 Before moving to Hafnarfjordur, expats should know that the official language is Icelandic, but English is widely spoken and understood.
 The cost of living in Hafnarfjordur is relatively high, with groceries, rent, and other necessities often costing more than in other countries.
 The climate in Hafnarfjordur is subarctic, with cool summers and cold winters, so expats should be prepared for this type of weather.
 The town is also known for its annual Viking Festival, a popular event that attracts visitors from around the world.
 Expats should be aware that the healthcare system in Iceland is of a high standard, but it is advisable to have comprehensive health insurance.
 Public transportation in Hafnarfjordur is reliable and efficient, with buses and taxis readily available.
 The town is also very walkable, with many amenities within walking distance.
 Expats should also know that Hafnarfjordur is considered a safe town with a low crime rate.
 The education system in Iceland is of a high standard, with a number of good schools in Hafnarfjordur.
 However, there may be limited options for international schooling.
 The town is also home to a thriving arts scene, with numerous galleries, theaters, and music venues.
 Expats should also be aware that the work culture in Iceland values work-life balance, and it is common for businesses to close early in the afternoon.
-Lastly, expats should know that the people of Hafnarfjordur are known for their friendliness and hospitality, making it a welcoming place for newcomers," wrote one member in Hafnarfjordur.
+Lastly, expats should know that the people of Hafnarfjordur are known for their friendliness and hospitality, making it a welcoming place for newcomers," remarked one expat living in Hafnarfjordur, Iceland.

 What is a typical expat home or apartment like in Hafnarfjordur?